 To find out if you’re eligible for a facelift in Baltimore, schedule an appointment with Dr. Rosenberg at the Plastic Surgery Center of Maryland today.
 In your consultation, Dr. Rosenberg will listen to your concerns and aesthetic goals and craft a plan that works for your desired results and recovery timeline.

 A facelift at our Baltimore offices is typically performed as an outpatient procedure under general anesthesia.
-Dr. Rosenberg will make an incision along the hairline, from which he can remove or reposition fat and excess skin, as well as reconfigure muscle and connective tissue.
+Dr. Rosenberg will make an incision along the hairline, from which he can remove or reposition fat and excess skin, as well as reconfigure facial muscles and connective tissue.

-Common treatments used in combination with a facelift are neck lifts and/or browlifts.
+Common treatments used in combination with a facelift are neck lifts, brow lifts, and eyelid surgery.
 For these procedures, additional incisions will be made as necessary to tighten skin and remove fat from problem areas to achieve natural-looking results.

-For some personalized treatment plans, like those for patients who have hollow features or desire fuller lips, Dr. Rosenberg can also use dermal fillers in addition to performing a facelift to provide complete benefits in one procedure.
+For some personalized cosmetic surgery plans, like those for patients who have hollow features or who desire fuller lips, Dr. Rosenberg can also use dermal fillers in addition to performing a facelift to provide complete benefits in one procedure.